cctbx/cctbx_project/CONTRIBUTING.md

   * The faster, the better.
 Generally execution time should be well under 30 seconds, in exceptional cases 60 seconds should be the absolute max.

+  * Slow tests may be marked as such by adding them to a list named `tst_list_slow` in the `run_tests.py` file.
+These tests will not be executed by default, but can be run by adding the flag slow_tests=True to libtbx.run_tests_parallel.
+Slow tests should only be added with good reason, such as if 1) they are designed to test large problems that will always run slowly, such as constructing and inverting large matrices or 2) they are designed to reproduce results from a publication.

 ### 4. Adding a test involves three steps:

   * Create a file `tst_xxx.py`